Trans World Connection

-Trans World Connection was an affiliated brand name with Trans World Airlines (TWA).
+Trans World Connection (TWC) was an affiliated brand name with Trans World Airlines (TWA) beginning in September 1999.
 Other regional and commuter airlines operated code sharing service for TWA as Trans World Express.

 The brand ended in December 2001, after American Airlines acquired the assets of TWA.

-The brand name was used for American Eagle Airlines service from Los Angeles International Airport in Los Angeles, California and John F. Kennedy International Airport in New York City, New York.
+The brand name was used for American Eagle Airlines service from Los Angeles International Airport in Los Angeles, California and with Trans States Airlines at John F. Kennedy International Airport in New York City, New York.

-Ending in 2000, Gulfstream International Airlines operated flights under the Trans World Connection name.
+Gulfstream International Airlines operated flights under the Trans World Connection name beginning in October, 1999.